-Interstate GTOs may apply for recognition as a GTO in the Northern Territory.
+Interstate GTOs may apply for recognition as a GTO in the NT.

 Interstate applicants are required to demonstrate that:

-- local resources are in place to function effectively as a GTO within the Northern Territory.
+- local resources are in place to function effectively as a GTO within the NT.

-- request a copy, if not already supplied, of an audit report for any compliance audit conducted against the national standards in the organisation’s head office state
+- request a copy, if not already supplied, of an audit report for any compliance audit conducted against the National Standards for Group Training Organisation's head office state

 - consult with the State Training Authority in the state in which the head office or sponsoring body is situated and request the results of any compliance audit conducted